Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Results

-The right-hand side of Eq.~\ref{eq:NRMSE} is already normalized in our case because $x_l$ has unit standard deviation.
-As shown in Fig.~\ref{fig:TrainingALLNG-RCs_d}, the NRMSE increases from nearly zero, eventually reaching a saturated value.
-We define a prediction horizon as the time where NRMSE=0.3 (vertical dashed line), which is equal to 0.92 for the single prediction realization shown in Fig.~\ref{fig:TrainingALLNG-RCs}.
-When averaged over 100 predictions for different initial conditions, the prediction horizon is equal to 0.66 $\pm$ 0.15 MTU, or approximately 3.2 $\pm$ 0.7 atmospheric days for this weather model.
-We comment on the accuracy of our prediction in the discussion section below.
+As shown in Fig.~\ref{fig:SingleNGRC_d}, the NRMSE for the single NG-RC prediction increases from nearly zero, eventually reaching a saturated value.
+We define a prediction horizon as the time where NRMSE=0.3 (vertical dashed line), which is equal to 0.1 MTU for the single NG-RC prediction realization shown in Fig.~\ref{fig:SingleNGRC}.
+When averaged over 100 predictions for different initial conditions, the prediction horizon is equal to 0.01 $\pm$ 0.03 MTU, or approximately 0.05 $\pm$ 0.14 atmospheric days for the extended Lorenz96 model.